stelligent/config-lint/README.md

 * regex - Attribute matches a regular expression

-* not - Logical not of another filter
+* not - Logical not of another assertions

 Example:
 ```